Method 1 – Using the Excel GROWTH Formula

 Read More: How to Calculate Monthly Growth Rate in Excel

-If we have a quantity (population, profit, investment, etc) that grows at a constant rate during a number of time intervals then we can use an exponential growth formula to predict future growth.
+- If we have a quantity (such as population, profit, or investment) that grows at a constant rate over time intervals, we can use the exponential growth formula to predict future values.

-Let’s say we have an initial investment of 10,000 dollars.
-We want to find out the value after 4 years at a constant rate of 6%.
+- We want to find the value after 4 years at a constant growth rate of 6%.

 Notes